RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     test.testEqual(type(freq),type(freq))
     test.testEqual(len(freq.keys()),11)

-4. Improve the 'guess_no_dup' function so that the function won't return a guess that is in the second argument "guessed_already".
+4. (2 points) Improve the 'guess_no_dup' function so that the function won't return a guess that is in the second argument "guessed_already".

   .. activecode:: ps_6_4